 If you're out of vanilla extract, or you don't want to use it because of the cost or the alcohol content, turn to one of these vanilla extract substitutes instead.
 They'll keep your recipe on track without an extra trip to the store.
-Prep time is about two minutes, a lot less time than running out to the market, and time is money, after all.
+Prep time is about two minutes, so a lot less time than running out to the market.
+These easy swaps will save you time and money.

 You can use any of the following ingredients to create all of these substitutes.
 If you don't have some of them on hand, you might want to make a moderate initial investment to stock them up.
 None of them go bad in a hurry, so you can enjoy some nice savings going forward after you have them in your pantry.
-You'll have a substitute at your fingertips for just about any recipe.
+You'll have a substitute at your fingertips for just about any recipe and they all are useful on their own.

 If you have more than one of these in your pantry, choose the one that seems to provide the best flavor match for the recipe you're making: